 The heart is a fist-sized organ which lies within the chest behind the breastbone (sternum).
 The heart sits on the main muscle of breathing (the diaphragm), which is found beneath the lungs.
 The heart is considered to have two 'sides' - the right side and the left side.

-The heart has four chambers – an atrium and ventricle on each side.
+The heart has four chambers - an atrium and a ventricle on each side.
 The atria are both supplied by large blood vessels that bring blood to the heart (see below for more details).
 Atria have special valves that open into the ventricles.
 The ventricles also have valves but, in this case, they open into blood vessels.
 The walls of the heart chambers are made mainly of special heart muscle.
 The different sections of the heart have to squeeze (contract) in the correct order for the heart to pump blood efficiently with each heartbeat.

 What do the heart and blood vessels do?

 The heart's main function is to pump blood around the body.
-Blood carries both nutrients and waste products and is vital to life.
+Blood carries nutrients and waste products and is vital to life.
 One of the essential nutrients found in blood is oxygen.

 The right side of the heart receives blood lacking oxygen (deoxygenated blood) from the body.
 After passing through the right atrium and right ventricle this blood is pumped to the lungs.
 Here blood picks up oxygen and loses another gas called carbon dioxide.
 Once through the lungs, the blood flows back to the left atrium.
-It then passes into the left ventricle and is pumped into the the main artery (aorta) supplying the body.
+It then passes into the left ventricle and is pumped into the main artery (aorta) supplying the body.
 Oxygenated blood is then carried though blood vessels to all the body's tissues.
 Here oxygen and other nutrients pass into the cells where they are used to perform the body's essential functions.